tharun-d/Mean/README.md

 #server folder
 express and node is running there to call api's & used body parser also

+# install the modules
+first via command "npm install" in package.json file and then follow the below steps

 #Start Mongodb
 start the mongodb instance server for cmd using "mongod" command